Radio 4 is festooned with candles and balloons this year. So many favourite programmes are celebrating birthdays.

 I’m Sorry I Haven’t a Clue, the funniest and most surreal panel-game, is 47.
 The Today programme is 62, as it reminds us daily, and so is Test Match Special.
 The venerated Desert Island Discs, an ideal formula that pleases both castaway and audience, is 77.
 As for the Shipping Forecast – our ‘nightly litany of the sea’, as its presenter Zeb Soanes calls it – at 150, it predates even the earliest crystal sets.

 And then there is the panel-game Just a Minute or, as it is fondly known to participants, JAM.
-JAM celebrated fifty years on air on 22nd December 2017, when Nicholas Parsons, 95, could flourish his unique trump card: he has been in the chair for the entire half-century.
+JAM celebrated fifty years on air on 22nd December 2017, when Nicholas Parsons, who has just died aged 96, could flourish his unique trump card: he has been in the chair for the entire half-century.
 He even chaired the pilot.

 It was not an instant success, as Parsons likes to relate: ‘My manner can best be described as laborious, rather pompous.’